MicrosoftDocs/azure-ai-docs/articles/search/service-configure-firewall.md

 For ping, the request times out, but the IP address is visible in the response.
 For example, in the message `"Pinging azsyrie.northcentralus.cloudapp.azure.com [52.252.175.48]"`, the IP address is `52.252.175.48`.

-A banner informs you that IP rules affect the portal experience.
-This banner remains visible even after you add the portal's IP address.
+A banner informs you that IP rules affect the Azure portal experience.
+This banner remains visible even after you add the Azure portal's IP address.
 Remember to wait several minutes for network rules to take effect before testing.

 :::image type="content" source="media/service-configure-firewall/restricted-access.png" alt-text="Screenshot showing the restricted access banner.":::